edeykholt/vvp/draft-hardman-verifiable-voice-protocol.md

 The term "credential" has a fuzzy meaning in casual conversation.
 However, understanding how evidence is built from credentials in VVP requires considerably more precision.
 We will start from lower-level concepts.

 #### SAID
-A self-addressing identifier (SAID) is the hash of a JSON object, encoded in CESR format ({{TOIP.CESR}}).
+A self-addressing identifier (SAID) is the hash of a JSON object, encoded in CESR format ({{TOIP-CESR}}).
 The raw bytes from the digest function are left-padded to nearest 24-bit boundary, transformed to base64url ({{RFC4648}}), and prefixed with a character that tells which digest function was used.
 SAIDs are evidence that hashed data has not changed.
 They can also function like a reference, hyperlink, or placeholder for the data that was hashed to produce them, though they are more similar to URNs than to URLs ({{RFC3986}}), since they contain no location information.

 #### Signature
 A digital signature over arbitrary data D constitutes evidence that the signer processed D with a signing function that took D and the signer's private key as inputs.
 The evidence can be verified by checking that the signature is associated with the public key of the signer.
 Assuming that the signer has not lost unique control of the private key, and that cryptography is appropriately strong, we are justified in the belief that the signer must have taken deliberate action that required seeing an unmodified D in its entirety.